jump-dev/MINLPTests.jl/README.md

 ## Test Design Guidelines

+* Tests are into broad categories based on the scope of typical solvers (e.g. continuous, convex functions, polynomial, ...)
 * Unit tests should be "easy" models, it should be possible for a non-global solver to find the global solution
-* Mathmatical property tests can be more difficult
+* Mathematical property tests can be more difficult

 ## Test Naming Conventions